 This do-all knife weighs 2.95 ounces and comes with an Orange/Gray Boltaron sheath.

-Best Fixed Blade Hunting Knife with Guthook: Buck Knives 691 Buck Zipper
+Best Fixed Blade Knife: Buck Knives 691 Buck Zipper

 Gutting is a messy business.
 I like the textured rubber handle, which prevents slippage.
 With this 6.6-ounce, 4.25-inch blade length knife, you can quickly gut and piece a deer apart.
 The gut hook unzips the skin and a thin layer of tissue between the skin and the guts.
 With the hook angled back and up, poking the guts is virtually impossible.